 70+ years: 800IU

-Dr. Eric Tan is professor in the Department of Orthopaedic Surgery.
-To schedule an appointment with the Department of Orthopaedics, call (800) USC-CARE (800-872-2273) or visit http://ortho.keckmedicine.org/patient-information/request-an-appointment/ to schedule an appointment.
+Dr. Eric Tan specializes in both common and complex problems of the foot and ankle.
+To schedule an appointment with USC Orthopaedic Surgery, call (800) USC-CARE (800-872-2273) or visit http://ortho.keckmedicine.org/patient-information/request-an-appointment/ to schedule an appointment.

 By Leonard Kim and Mary Dacuma